Care Sheet: Terrestrial Isopods (slaters, pillbugs and woodlice)

 Use in hobby: Ornamental.
 Clean-up crew & composting.

-Humidity: Spray enclosure with water daily or every other day.
-Keep one end of the enclosure more moist to maintain a moisture gradient.
+Humidity: Keep one end of the enclosure more moist and another end dry to maintain a moisture gradient.
+A clump of sphagnum moss on the moist end is recommended.

 Temperature: Room temperature, do not keep in direct sunlight.